Wally869/TypeStripper/README.md

 You can add a preprocessing directive to your files to signal that TypeStripper should not operate on them and should just copy them with no modifications.
-Simply add: #NoTypeStripping anywhere in you file
+Simply add: #NoTypeStripping anywhere in your file

 ```python
 import argparse